Last updated November 19, 2020.

 2. Bringing anticipated tax-deductible expenses and capital losses into the current tax year.

-We outline five methods you can use in year-end tax planning to help reduce your tax bill.
+We outline four methods you can use in year-end tax planning to help reduce your tax bill.

 1. Is cash or accrual accounting better for your farm business?